Category Archives: Danger

 Pearl, one of our long-time contributors and commenters found that Dave Ramsey (Practical Financial guru) and one of his “Team” members, Jon Acuff (who recommends Francis Chan) fit into the same camp as those mentioned above.
 That is a shame because Ramsey and his folks have a great common sense method of helping rescue a family from financial burden.
 But, in the back reaches of the Ramsey domain, they preach a false doctrine to babes in Christ and the unsaved.
 So, as we do with others who preach a false message, we cannot recommend them.
 Please use extreme discernment if you use their services.

 Some time back I questioned Dave Hunt at Berean Call Ministries about his recommendation of quotes from Calvinist Gresham Machen.
-Ed McMahon (Hunt’s assistant) answered me by justifying Machen and many other questionable LS and Calvinists.
+Tom McMahon (Hunt’s assistant) answered me by justifying Machen and many other questionable LS and Calvinists.
 He declared that their quotes could apply to us today.
 (I prefer God’s Word that applies to us today!!)

 It is nonsense to recommend a teacher, who preaches lies, in order to “enlighten” believers in any area.
 I recently received a newsletter from Berean Call.
 At one time they were a great resource against Calvinism.
 This newsletter article warned against believers getting involved with the politics of today.
 The article, “Influencing The Culture” was a wholehearted endorsement of an excerpt from one of John (Calvinist guru of Lordship Probation) MacArthur’s articles.
 No doubt Berean Call would justify such an endorsement in the exact same manner as they defended their endorsement of Machen and other Calvinists.
 One of Ed’s statements in his note to me reads, “Further, some of the resources we offer or have offered are authored by Calvinists such as C.H.
 Spurgeon, John MacArthur, Jay Adams (addressing psychology), Mike Gendron (former Catholic), and William Webster.”